 The last time Steve worked for me he accidentally mowed down a pecan sapling that had been planted a couple months earlier in my back yard.
 I was a mildly annoyed because Steve had originally planted the thing at my direction and should have remembered.
 When he came by to collect payment, I mentioned his mistake.
 Embarrassed, he promised to make it good with another pecan sapling he had been saving for planting.
 Sure enough, a day or two later I came home to find the promised sapling, plus the one he had mowed down, planted and watered.
 The one sapling looked pretty viable, but I thought there was no way that the damaged one would ever sprout.

 I saw Steve a few days after that, when he came by the house to pick up his lawnmower.
 He seemed really happy.
 He owned up that he had just found an exceptionally good arrowhead in the creek bed behind my house.
 He showed it to me, a good-sized, nearly undamaged spear point; a definite keeper.
-Steve had gotten seriously into collecting Indian artifacts, and Williamson Creek was turning out to be an excellent hunting ground.
-He mentioned another site he was looking forward to digging, but the name did not ring a bell so I promptly forgot it.
+I had not known it, but Steve was a pretty serious, lifelong collector of Indian artifacts, and my section of Williamson Creek, with its wide flood plain and deep topsoil, was a really good hunting ground.
+He mentioned another site he was looking forward to digging, but the name didn’t ring a bell so I promptly forgot it.